matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 The Sphinx website contains plenty of documentation_ concerning ReST markup and working with Sphinx in general.
 Here are a few additional things to keep in mind:

+* Please familiarize yourself with the Sphinx directives for `inline markup`_.
+Matplotlib's documentation makes heavy use of cross-referencing and other semantic markup.
+For example, when referring to external files, use the ``:file:`` directive.

 * Sphinx does not support tables with column- or row-spanning cells for latex output.
 Such tables can not be used when documenting matplotlib.

 * Mathematical expressions can be rendered as png images in html, and in the usual way by latex.
 For example:

   ``math:`sin(x_n^2)``` yields: :math:`sin(x_n^2)`, and::